 Ian Huss was soon to become a member of a team that completed an extraordinary hang gliding adventure that gained positive publicity and resulted in a some historic and spectacular photographs.
 See Across the U.S.A. by hang glider in Hang gliding late 1980s.

 As well as taking photos from the ground and by rigging his cameras on others’ gliders, Leroy Grannis took to the air with his camera on occasion.

 Torrey Pines is a hang gliding site inside San Diego city limits.
 The Scripps Institution of Oceanography pier is visible in the image.

 The Solar Wings Typhoon was a popular British ‘Comet clone’ from the early- to mid-1980s.
-See my threads page Solar Wings of Wiltshire, England.
+See my related topics page Solar Wings of Wiltshire, England.